volansys/covid-vaccine-booking/README.md

 	---------->  Enter a choice e.g: 1.4 for (1st center 4th slot): 1.3
 	```
 12. Before the next update, you'll have 10 seconds to provide a choice in the format ```centerIndex.slotIndex``` eg: The input```1.4``` will select the vaccination center in second row and its fourth slot.

+### Important:
+- This is a proof of concept project.
+I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.
+Seriously, if you get into legal trouble for using this, I am not liable.**
+- This CANNOT book slot automatically.
+You will need to enter the OTP and Captcha.
+- Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
+- There is no option to register new mobile or add beneficiaries.
+This can be used only after beneficiary has been added through the official app/site.
+- **Be careful if you choose to use the auto-book feature.** It will blindly select first available center, date - both sorted ascending - and a RANDOM slot.
+I would recommend __against__ using this.
+Only added for the convenience of people in short supply areas.
+- If you accidentally book a slot, don't worry.
+You can always login to the official portal and cancel that.
+There will be an X symbol on the right-top corner **_for each beneficiary._**
+- API Details (read the first paragraph at least): https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2
+- And finally, I know code quality isn't great.
+Suggestions are welcome.